Noiseworks: 1993: Post-Noiseworks and solo careers

 Balbi and Stanley formed the psychedelic pop group Electric Hippies in 1993 and had top 30 success with the single, "Greedy People", and debut album, Electric Hippies both released in 1994.
 Electric Hippies were producers for different artists including, Vincent Stone, Jenny Morris and Nikka Costa (Stanley's wife).
 By 1997, Balbi had formed another band, Universe.
 Stanley and Costa moved to the US where Stanley went on to have a successful career producing and working with many artists including Eric Clapton, Beck, Prince and Sheryl Crow.

 Stuart Fraser was also guitarist on Jesus Christ Superstar 1992 Australian Cast Recording The Album and the concerts events.
-After in 1993 Fraser joined The John Farnham band and has remained as a touring and recording member Fraser has recorded on these Farnham albums Romeo's Heart in 1996, 33.1/3 in 2000, The Last Time in 2002, I Remember When I Was Young in 2005, Jack in 2010 and The Acoustic Chapel Sessions 2011 all albums and most tours was alongside John Farnham's longtime guitarist Brett Garsed who shared lead guitar duties with Fraser.
+After in 1993 Fraser joined The John Farnham band and has remained as a touring and recording member Fraser has recorded on these Farnham albums Romeo's Heart in 1996, 33.1/3 in 2000, The Last Time in 2002, I Remember When I Was Young in 2005, Jack in 2010 and The Acoustic Chapel Sessions in 2011.
+All albums and most tours were alongside John Farnham's longtime guitarist Brett Garsed who shared lead guitar duties with Fraser.
 On Sunday 1 December 2019, Fraser died after battling lung cancer since 2016.

-Stevens returned to his solo career and released further albums; he appeared as the host of the reality TV show The Resort.
+After the disbanding of Noiseworks, Stevens returned to his solo career and released further albums.
+He later appeared as the host of the reality TV show The Resort.
 In 2000 Stevens joined INXS, initially as a touring vocalist, but after being officially installed as a band member in October 2002 he left the band a year later.
 A single released by this version of the group, "I Get Up", was released.